backdrop-contrib/user_registrationpassword/README.txt

 UPGRADE NOTES
 -------------

+1.3 - 1.4

+You need to run update.php to fix the variable name we changed.
+Visit admin/reports/status and click on the update database link or update.php direct from your browser.

+1.0 - 1.3

 In earlier versions, this module did not override the default 'Account activation' e-mail template.
 To prevent questions and keep in line with the level of information we would like to offer with this module, we provide the